-The SKWC and the Bard Water Lab are working with John Maddox of Vertical Lift Visuals to take high-resolution video footage of the Saw Kill from a done.
-John is a licensed Drone Pilot and works with Bard faculty/staff/students to make sure the drone is always in sight (in line with FAA regulations).
-The work is beginning on Bard-owned properties and will only expand to other properties with permission from property owners.
+The SKWC and the Bard Water Lab are working with John Maddox of Vertical Lift Visuals to take high-resolution video footage of the Saw Kill from a drone.
+John is a licensed Drone Pilot and works with Bard faculty/staff/students to make sure the drone is always in sight (and in line with FAA regulations).
+The work starts with Bard-owned properties and will only expand to other properties with permission from property owners.

 Students from Eli Dueker’s Water Class in Spring 2015 worked on research projects about the Saw Kill.
 Their final research was compiled onto posters, which can be found below:

 Investigating Filtering Functions of Permeable Pavement